Dry Carniola: History

 The region is one of the least developed in Slovenia, and its population is sparse and decreasing.
 Its weak economic position is a result of its unfavorable natural conditions combined with historical circumstances.
 Mining and foundry work were important in the area until the 19th century, but died out around 1900 due to the area's poor transport accessibility.
 The construction of the Lower Carniola Railroad along the Temenica River to the east left the Krka Valley economically isolated.

 During the Second World War, Dry Carniola was part of the territory annexed by Italy.
 Much of the population in the area rejected the communist-led Liberation Front movement due to Partisan murders of civilians and the efforts of local priests.
 In March 1944, German aircraft bombed the villages of Ambrus and Zagradec, and in April the Partisans murdered Franc Kern, the curate in Hinje, and evicted 30 families.
 In 1945, Partisan forces burned the villages of Hinje and Žvirče.

 Today, Dry Carniola is primarily an agricultural area, with most of the population engaged in farming.
 Nonetheless, only about 15% of the farms are full-time farms, and the majority of other farmers have additional sources of income from non-agricultural activities.
 Because there are few non-farming jobs in the area, much of the population commutes to larger industrial centers outside the area.
-The connection to these was facilitated in recent years by the freeway connection between Ljubljana and Novo Mesto.
+The connection to these was facilitated in recent years by the motorway connection between Ljubljana and Novo Mesto.